 The City of Newcastle upon Tyne Act 2000 ("the Act") requires all dealers in second hand goods in Newcastle to register with the City Council.
-The provisions of the Act came into force on the 1 September 2001.
 The Trading Standards Service in Newcastle is responsible for the registration process.
 Please read this information carefully to see if the Act applies to you.
 If you need to register please fill in the registration form and return it to the address shown.

 Who is affected